Dan Hill

 Associates in Graphic Art & Technical Drawing from Lane Community College, he

-moved on to complete his Bachelor of Architecture at the University of Oregon in 1980.
+completed his Bachelor of Architecture at the University of Oregon in 1980.

 Several years later in 1983, Dan co-founded Arbor South Architecture with Bill Randall,